Operator Benchmark · Profit margins

 What top-quartile operators do differently

 Margin discipline is overwhelmingly a function of visibility.
-Top-quartile operators track every margin component continuously against peer benchmarks, catch drift inside a single quarter, and have direct access to operators who have already solved the specific failure mode they are facing.
-The single largest predictor of moving from median (14%) to top-quartile (20%+) margin in twelve months, across the network, is the presence of a fractional VP reviewing the numbers weekly.
+The strongest operators track every margin component continuously, catch drift inside a single quarter, and have direct access to operators who have already solved the specific failure mode they are facing.
+More than any market advantage, what tends to separate a thin-margin operator from a strong one is simply watching the numbers closely and having experienced operators to compare them against.

 Frequently asked